ChristianoDc7/User-management-app/README.md

-# Getting Started with Create React App
+# Getting Started with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+If you wanna clone this and test , you must run ## `npm install` It will install all dependencies that this projects needs

 In the project directory, you can run: